-Colorado State University Associate Professor/Extension Forage Specialist Joe Brummer said that before you decide to reseed a pasture, assess its present condition and whether it’s worth trying to save what’s there and just add something to improve it.
+Colorado State University Associate Professor/Extension Forage Specialist Joe Brummer said that before you decide to reseed a pasture, assess its present condition and what plants are there.

 “Determine which plants are present, and their productivity and quality," he said.
 "Are there weeds you don’t want?Are they just annual weeds that are fairly easy to control, or perennials like Canada thistle, spurge, knapweed, etc. that will require herbicide to get them under control?”